skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Task 6: Validate your container image in Container Registry

-1. On the portal's navigation pane, select the **Resource groups** link.
+1. In the Azure portal's navigation pane, select the **Resource groups** link.

 1. On the **Resource groups** blade, find and then select the **ContainerCompute** resource group that you created earlier in this lab.